martypdx/mc-exercise/FUBAR.md

-This is first person or pair doing some work
+This is first person or pair doing some work`

+Here is another feature